dbrac/infra_as_code_pipelines/readme.md

 ## 5. Kubernetes

-The Nginx ingress controller is installed and configured to handle incoming HTTP/HTTPS traffic on 80 and 443 as a node port service.
-You just need to ensure your traffic is routed correctly to any node in the cluster and it will get routed over the pod network to nginx.
-If you don't want to run a DNS server, a simple method is to modify your local /etc/hosts file to resolve the ingress host to the IP of your Kubernetes node.
+The Nginx ingress controller is installed and configured to handle incoming HTTP/HTTPS traffic on ports 80 and 443 as a NodePort service.
+To route traffic correctly, ensure it's directed to any node in the cluster, and kube-proxy will forward it to the appropriate backend pod within the cluster.
+If you prefer not to run a DNS server, a simple alternative is to modify your local /etc/hosts file to resolve the ingress host to the IP address of one of your Kubernetes nodes.
 For example:

 ##### Hosts file example: